vindarel/lisp-journey/content/pythonVSlisp.md

 - more information on (remote) debugging: https://lispcookbook.github.io/cl-cookbook/debugging.html
 - watch Baggers working with OpenGL: https://www.youtube.com/watch?v=a2tTpjGOhjw&index=20&list=RDxzTH_ZqaFKI

-## No types
+## Typing

 *Python*: we catch a lot of type errors in production, and/or we have to write a lot more unit tests.
-It's a fact, do we agree?
+Hope we agree on this.

-Now we can improve the situation somehow with type annotations,
-however: the feature is not stable (do you want mypy, the new typing module, pyre?), it's a different pipeline, it is not interactive by default, we need to configure our IDE.
+Now we can improve the situation somehow with type annotations, however it has the cons of being an after-thought: it has differences for different Python versions, the feature is not stable (do you want mypy, the new typing module, pyre?), it's a different pipeline, it is not interactive by default, we need to configure our IDE, it adds a start-up penalty (which might or might not be important).

 In *Common Lisp*, particularly with SBCL, we get a lot of type errors or warnings at compile time (`C-c C-c` on a *function*).
 We're closer (not there, just closer) to the "if it compiles, it works" situation.
+We can also create our compound types and add type declarations to variables and functions.
+It's great, though it doesn't do as much static checks as a real typed language.

 - https://lispcookbook.github.io/cl-cookbook/type.html
 - [Compile-time type checking in the programmable programming language Lisp](https://medium.com/@MartinCracauer/static-type-checking-in-the-programmable-programming-language-lisp-79bb79eb068a)